 I think of my late teacher: I wish we could take a walk in the desert again.

-I think of different lovers: Why couldn't we find what we were looking for in each other's eyes?
+I think of different lovers: Why couldn't we find what we were looking for in the other?

 I raise my hands in front of my face.